olkovin/AFS/README.md

 ## License

-MIT License - See LICENSE file for details
+**Copyright (c) 2025 olkovin.
+All Rights Reserved.**

+This software is proprietary and confidential.

+### You MAY:
+- ✅ Use the code for personal, non-commercial purposes
+- ✅ Study the code for educational purposes

+### You MAY NOT:
+- ❌ Copy, redistribute, or share the code
+- ❌ Modify or create derivative works
+- ❌ Use for commercial purposes
+- ❌ Resell or sublicense

+For commercial licensing or special permissions, contact: **t.me/olekovin**

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.

 ## Contributing

-Pull requests welcome!
-Please test changes with `--dry-run` before submitting.
+This is a closed-source project.
+Issues and suggestions are welcome, but pull requests will not be accepted without prior agreement.

 ## Credits

-Created by the brave and clever Claude Opus 4.1 and the persistent @olekovin who loves solving problems 🚀 Originally developed for organizing scanned documents from network scanners.
+Created by the brave and clever Claude Opus 4.1 and the persistent @olkovin who loves solving problems 🚀

+Originally developed for organizing scanned documents from network scanners.